Near-deterministic loading of optical tweezer arrays via repulsive barricade potentials: Results

-Using the methods described, we explore barrier heights up to $U_{\rm b}^{\mathrm{max}}\left(\theta = 0\right)=k_{\rm B}\times390~\upmu$K, corresponding to $P_{\rm rep}=3.8$~mW, $P_{\rm att}=3.4$~mW and $w_{\rm rep}=1.2~\upmu$m.
-To calculate the flux, we consider that an atom has entered the trapping region, and hence would either be trapped or cause a light-assisted collision, if it gets to within the Condon radius $ R_{\rm core} = 50$\,nm~\cite{Fung2016Technologies}.
+Using the methods described, we explore barrier heights up to $U_{\rm b}^{\mathrm{max}}\left(\theta = 0\right)=k_{\rm B}\times390~\upmu$K. To calculate the flux, we consider that an atom has entered the trapping region, and hence would either be trapped or cause a light-assisted collision, if it gets to within $ R_{\rm core} = 50$\,nm, chosen to be representative of the Condon radius for rubidium~\cite{Fung2016Technologies,Fuhrmanek2012}.
 Figure~\ref{fig:Loading}(a) shows the simulated suppression of incident flux versus radial barrier height.
 The decrease in flux scales almost exponentially with increasing radial barrier height.
 This behavior is expected for particles drawn from a thermal reservoir experiencing an isotropic barrier.
 Over the range of parameters explored here, the barricade potential exhibits only weak angular variation around the trapping core.
 Consequently, the barricade potential can be approximated by an isotropic barrier characterized by the radial barrier height, and the resulting flux suppression is well described by an analytical isotropic barrier model (see Appendix), shown as the black dashed line in Fig. 3(a).